ryo-s2000/CV/src/cv.md

   - Launch website using AWS
 - Created an API for delivery management system using Python
   - Mainly responsible for coding and testing
-- Created a in-house business improvement application using Laravel
+- Created a in-house business improvement application using Laravel(https://github.com/ryo-s2000/dailyreport)
   - I involved in all phases of the software development life-cycle from idea to deploy
   - I not only created it, but also communicated with users so that they could use it willingly.
 As a result, I was able to release excellent software that automates tedious tasks in a short period of time.
+  - create format, static code analysis, test pipeline.
+Run it on Github Actions

 ## Junior Software Engineer
 ### fullout, Inc.